 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 16.
 Reduce Herefordshire's vulnerability to the impacts of climate change as well as its contribution to the problem.
-Resource consumption and climate Total CO2 emissions per capita Latest figure dates back to 2010: 1.61 million tonnes (mtCO2) Domestic emissions accounted for 35 per cent (438,237 tonnes) of Herefordshire's carbon footprint.
-There is no locally specific data available at present.
+Resource consumption and climate Total CO2 emissions per capita Latest figure dates back to 2010: 1.61 million tonnes (mtCO2) There is no locally specific data available at present.
 Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period.
 This trend hides an increase in emissions between 2009 and 2010 when total emissions in the county increased by 5% the same as across the UK (+5%).
 To reduce the overall carbon emissions.
 CO 2 emissions produced are decreasing.
 Understanding Herefordshire: An integrated needs assessment (June 2013).
-Understanding Herefordshire: Joint Strategic Needs Assessment (July 2015).

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: Wa ater 17.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover SEA Topic covered by objective: Water 17.
 Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Natural environment Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
 2010/11: None 2011/13: Not specified 2013/14: None There is no locally specific data available at present.
 There have been no approvals contrary to EA advice since reporting began in 2004.
 To have no applications permitted contrary to EA advice.
 None identified.
 Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: Wa ater, air, soil, matei rial assets 18.
 Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Agricultural land usage by quality.
+Natural environment Agricultural land usage by quality .
 LA to monitor the number of hectares of the best and most versatile agricultural land (grades 3a and higher) lost to development.
-2011: Majority of land within the neighbourhood area was listed Grades 2 (Very Good) and Grades 3 (Good to Moderate) - Measure the number of hectares of best and most versatile soil lost through development.
+The agricultural land classification around Edwyn Ralph mainly Grade 3 and (Good to moderate). - Measure the number of hectares of best and most versatile soil lost through development.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-West Midland ALC Map (Natural England 2011).
+DEFRA 'Magic' website for land classification 2019